 Fire Protection - Fire and emergency medical services are, and will continue to be, provided by SRVFPD following annexation.
-The City's General Plan policies include service standards relating to fire response time (i.e. 4-5 minutes for emergency calls 90% of the time) and that there will be fire stations within 1.5 miles of new development).
+The City's General Plan policies include service standards relating to fire response time (i.e. 4-5 minutes for emergency calls 90% of the time) and that there will be fire stations within 1.5 miles of new development.
 Fire Station No. 30 will serve as the primary fire station to serve the annexation area.
-Fire Station No. 30 is located approximately 1.2 miles from the annexation area, and has primary responsibility for fire and emergency medical services.
-Fire Stations 39 and 34 will respond as secondary and tertiary stations, and all are located within 2.85 and 3.40 miles, respectively, from the annexation area.
-The main access roads (routes) to the annexation area are South Monarch Road, Stoneleaf Road, Bollinger Canyon Road, Dougherty Road, Old Ranch Road, and Alcosta Blvd.
+Fire Station No. 30 is located approximately 0.8 miles from the annexation area and has primary responsibility for fire and emergency medical services.
+Fire Stations 39 and 34 will respond as secondary and tertiary stations, respectively.
+Fire Station 39 is approximately 1.80 miles, and Fire Station 34 is approximately 2.18 miles.
+The main access roads (routes) to the annexation area include Bollinger Canyon Road, Dougherty Road, Old Ranch Road, and Alcosta Blvd.